bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/web-dev-trends.md

 These are special web applications which are designed to load with progressive enhancement.

-Because of its fast-loading and high functionality features, PWA will continue to remain one of the year’s hottest web trends.
+Because of its fast-loading and high functionality features, PWA will continue to remain one of the year's hottest web trends.

 **5. Mobile-Friendly Website**

 Mobile-responsive sites are the ones that are designed to work smoothly across devices of all sizes.

-Owing to Google’s mobile-first index and other search guidelines, developers will keep offering mobile-optimized sites this year and beyond.
+Owing to Google's mobile-first index and other search guidelines, developers will keep offering mobile-optimized sites this year and beyond.

 **6. Blockchain Technology**